-- k) We will work through the MDB Executive Boards to strengthen and align impact measurement frameworks with the SDGs and work towards standardized approaches, measuring both positive and negative impacts, and ensuring adherence to social and environmental safeguards in all operations. - I) As shareholders of the MDBs and other PDBs, we will enhance their ability to work better as a system in service of country-led development strategies.
+- and negative impacts, and ensuring adherence to social and environmental safeguards in all operations. - As shareholders of the MDBs and other PDBs, we will enhance their ability to work better as a system in service of country-led development strategies, including through joint programming and co-financing arrangements of projects.